 The handling of the SMS IWF for interworking SMS messages to CPM requests is as follows:

-When the SMS IWF receives a Short Message (deliver_sm [SMPP]) from an SM-SC that needs to be interworked to a CPM Standalone Message with a size smaller than or equal to 1300 bytes, it SHALL handle the Short Message as described in section 6.2.2.2.1 “SMS Message to Pager Mode CPM Standalone Message”.
+When the SMS IWF receives a Short Message (deliver_sm [SMPP]) from an SM-SC that needs to be interworked to a CPM Standalone Message with a size not exceeded 1300 bytes or the SMS IWF has a positive knowledge (e.g. get from MNO) of a guaranteed end-to-end connection of a ‘connection-oriented transport protocol’, as defined in [RFC 3428] (i.e. Super Pager Mode is supported in the destination network), it SHALL handle the Short Message as described in section 6.2.2.2.1 “SMS Message to Pager Mode CPM Standalone Message”.

-When the SMS IWF receives concatenated Short Messages from an SM-SC that need to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes, it SHALL handle Short Messages as described in section 6.2.2.2.3 “SMS Message to Large Message Mode CPM Standalone Message”.
+When the SMS IWF receives concatenated Short Messages from an SM-SC that need to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes and Super Pager Mode is not supported in the destination network, it SHALL handle Short Messages as described in section 6.2.2.2.3 “SMS Message to Large Message Mode CPM Standalone Message”.

 When the SMS IWF receives a Short Message (deliver_sm [SMPP]) from an SM-SC that can be interworked to a CPM Chat Message within an existing CPM Session, it SHALL handle the Short Message as described in section 6.2.2.2.2 “SMS Message to CPM Chat Message”.